ObiAU/Adult-Income-Modelling/README.md

 extent to which these variables are associated with differences in income levels, alongside the effects of my specific recategorization technique on model performance.

-See EDA file for my specifica recategorization method.
+See EDA file for my specific recategorization method.